AiSDR vs 11x for Full SDR Replacement 2026

 The AI SDR market is maturing past the "experimental budget" phase into genuine headcount replacement decisions.
 Cost pressures in 2026 favor precision over volume—burning through TAM with spray-and-pray automation is unsustainable when your serviceable market is finite.
 TechCrunch rankings and venture attention signal category maturation, but the rubber-meets-road question remains: does the AI SDR book enough meetings to justify the salary savings?

-For boutique consultancies and agencies, AiSDR's transparent pricing and precision approach wins because the alternative—a $65K/year SDR who books 5-7 meetings per month—costs 6x more with similar output.
-For enterprise teams, 11x's omni-channel infrastructure wins when you need to coordinate thousands of touches across email, social, and phone without building internal automation.
+For boutique consultancies and agencies, AiSDR's transparent pricing and precision approach is the stronger fit because the alternative—a $65K/year SDR who books 5-7 meetings per month—costs 6x more with similar output.
+For enterprise teams, 11x's omni-channel infrastructure is the better choice when you need to coordinate thousands of touches across email, social, and phone without building internal automation.

 The platforms aren't converging—they're diverging into distinct replacement scenarios.
 Pick based on your TAM size, channel requirements, and whether you're optimizing for cost per meeting or total meeting volume.